JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 ## Acknowledgments

-Carl Meyer and Alex Waygood helped shape my thinking on this subject and Alex also provided useful feedback on a draft.
+Carl Meyer and Alex Waygood helped shape my thinking on this subject and provided useful feedback on a draft.